 When do you anticipate the new building being open?

-This is dependent on gaining an acceptable resource consent and fund raising to meet our minimum target of just under $4M.
-Our goal is to do this in as short a period of time as possible.
-A resource consent application will be lodged in the first half of 2016 and fund raising efforts will continue until we reach our target.
+This is dependent on raising the remaining funds to meet our target of just over $5M.
+Our goal is to do this in as short a period of time as possible to enable completion in mid to late 2019.

 Will other community groups be able to use the building?